Romulo-Moraes/Assembly-Toolkit/07. Stack/README.md

     mov rdi, 0
     syscall
 ```
+The value 'foobarr' is completely overwritten by a `mov` that uses a QWORD as operation size, resulting only in a lone 'r'.

 ## 7.5.
 Stack Segment as Data Structure
 As mentioned earlier, we can use the stack segment as a data structure, similar to C or C++.
-A stack follows the Last In, First Out (LIFO) principle, and with two new opcodes, we can take complete control over the stack segment.
+A stack follows the Last In, First Out (LIFO) principle, and with two new opcodes, we can take the complete control over the stack segment.
 The new opcodes are `push` and `pop`.

-### 7.5.1. push opcode
+### 7.5.1.
+The push opcode
-`push` opcode pushes a value from a register into memory.
-This new value will be placed where the `rsp` is pointing, then an implicit "sub rsp, 8" will be performed.
+The `push` opcode pushes a value from a register into memory.
+When the push operation is executed, an implicit `sub rsp, 8` is performed, then the value inside the register used on this operation is written where the `rsp` is pointing in memory.
 This opcode can only be used with 64-bit registers.

-### 7.5.2. pop opcode
+### 7.5.2.
+The pop opcode
-`pop` opcode does the reverse process, removing the value from the stack.
-The value is now in the register that was used with the *pop* opcode, then an implicit "add rsp, 8" will be performed.
+The `pop` opcode does the reverse process, removing the value from the stack.
+When a pop operation is executed, the value that was in the top of the stack is now in the register that was used with the `pop` opcode, then an implicit `add rsp, 8` is performed.
 This opcode can only be used with 64-bit registers.

 ### 7.5.3.
 Push and pop example